Jan Cossiers: Portraits

 Jan Cossiers had received his training from leading portrait painters such as Cornelis de Vos and Abraham de Vries.
 He had thus learned the necessary skills to cater to the demand of the well-off bourgeoisie for individual and group portraits.

 His portraits are characterised by their sensitive likenesses, psychological insight and casual elegance.
 In the Portrait of a gentleman (Auctioned at Christie's on 19 April 2007, New York, lot 226) Jan Cossiers was able to portray the sitter's self-assured and dignified nature through details such as the sitter's left hand, which is resting securely at his waist.

 Jan Cossiers moved in the circle of the famous Flemish genre painter Adriaen Brouwer who was known, amongst others, for his tronies, i.e. head or facial studies, which investigate varieties of expression.
-Brouwer painted a tavern scene called The Smokers, which included tronie-style portraits of Jan Cossiers together with the painters Jan Lievens, Joos van Craesbeeck (1600-1671), Jan Davidsz. de Heem and Brouwer himself (c.
+Brouwer painted a tavern scene called The Smokers, which included tronie-style portraits of Jan Cossiers together with the painters Jan Lievens, Joos van Craesbeeck (1600–1671), Jan Davidsz. de Heem and Brouwer himself (c.
 1636, Metropolitan Museum of Art, New York).
 Jan Cossiers is the second figure on the right and appears to have smoke in his mouth, as if tasting it before exhaling.
 This type of group portrait doubled as a representation of one of the five senses (in this case the sense of taste).

 Jan Cossiers also painted a number of genre portraits that represent the five senses.
 These portraits can at the same time be regarded as tronies.
 Examples are the portraits of A man looking into his empty tankard (Sold at Hampel (München), 2011-03-25 - 2011-03-26, lot 207) and Portrait of a gentleman, said to be Adriaen Brouwer (Sold at Bonhams on 5 July 2006, London, lot 46), which are likely portraits of Adriaen Brouwer as well as representations of the sense of taste.
 The paintings are believed to be part of a series on the five senses.

-As was common in Antwerp’s art world at the time, Cossiers collaborated with other specialist artists, for whom he painted the figures.
-A garlanded portrait of Huygens by Cossiers and Daniel Seghers is now in the Mauritshuis.
+As was common in Antwerp's art world at the time, Cossiers collaborated with other specialist artists, for whom he painted the figures.
+A garland portrait of Huygens by Cossiers and Daniel Seghers is now in the Mauritshuis.
 He is known to have collaborated with the still life and animal painter Adriaen van Utrecht on a kitchen scene (dated 1639, private collection).
 Cossiers painted the portraits of van Utrecht and his wife Constancia in a kitchen amidst an extensive still life with game, lobster, fish and vegetables painted by van Utrecht.